 How Gold Lion Mortgages Can Help

 At Gold Lion Mortgages, we work with clients who have been told no by the banks more often than we can count.
-Bad credit, self-employed income, consumer proposals -- these are not roadblocks for us.
+Bad credit, self-employed income, stated income files, gig and platform income, consumer proposals -- these are not roadblocks for us.
 They are the situations we specialize in.
+As a full-service Calgary mortgage broker, we serve clients across Alberta, including through our Lethbridge mortgage broker service for southern Alberta clients.

 We do not judge your past.
 We look at where you are now and where you want to be.
-Then we build a plan to get you there -- whether that means a B-lender approval today, a private mortgage to bridge the gap, or a credit rebuilding strategy to position you for the best possible terms in 12 to 24 months.
+Then we build a plan to get you there -- a B-lender approval today, a private mortgage to bridge the gap, or a credit rebuilding strategy that positions you for the best possible terms in 12 to 24 months.
+When your renewal comes around, we use the 2026 renewal strategy to switch you to an A-lender without the stress test.

 When the bank says no, we find a way.